Proof Reading Your Text

 - You are more likely to spot mistakes if you print out your work.
 If drastic re-structuring is needed, you also have the luxury of viewing several pages simultaneously, rather than scrolling on screen.

 - Reading and re-reading your own text can often trigger ‘word-blindness’.
 Because of over-familiarity, your eye accepts the error.
-If you do need to proof read on screen, enlarge the font.
+If you do need to proof read on screen, change or enlarge the font.
 The change in appearance and larger type will help you to spot gaffs.

 - Sub-editors and professional proof-readers expect to find trouble.
 You too should actively focus on looking for mistakes – which means you need to be more critical and alert than usual.